fsprojects/FSharpPlus/README.md

 How can I make my classes FsControl-ready?
 ------------------------------------------

+Note: this feature is not 100% tested at the moment.
+If you find problems you can still define it as described in 2).

-An easy way to make classes in your project callable from FsControl without referencing FsControl dlls at all is to use standard signatures for your methods.
+An easy way to make classes in your project callable from FsControl without referencing FsControl DLLs at all is to use standard signatures for your methods.
 Here's a list of the standard signatures available at the moment:

  Functors: